 ("Mom and Pop's Tuscan Tours")

-A more aggressive model, like first click, will shift performance stats to reward keywords earlier in the click path, while a more conservative model, like last click, will reward keywords that occur later in the click path.
-As you update the model you use, it might also make sense to re-evaluate the performance goals you have for your account.
+A more aggressive model, such as first click, will shift performance stats to reward keywords earlier in the click path, while a more conservative model, such as last click, will reward keywords that occur later down the click path.
+As you update the model you use, it might also make sense to re-evaluate the performance goals that you have for your account.
 Many advertisers see better performance with lower cost per action (CPA) for keywords earlier in the click path once they move to an aggressive model, such as first click.
 If this is the case for you, consider increasing bids to get more volume at your previous CPA.

-When reviewing performance data, remember to choose an appropriate conversion window.
-If you update your conversion window, you may see additional conversions that originated from clicks that fall outside of your current date range.
-While your cost data will remain the consistent (as it’s aligned with the date range you select), you may see more conversions appearing as you extend your conversion window.
+When reviewing performance data, remember to choose an appropriate history window.
+If you update your history window, then you may see additional conversions that originated from clicks that fall outside of your current date range.
+While your cost data will remain consistent (as it’s aligned with a date range of your choosing), you may see more conversions appearing as you extend your history window.